 Meanwhile, he went public on Facebook to his 2,000+ followers to announce our breakup less than seven days later.
 “I wish her all the happiness,” was included in that post, along with a request to private message him for “details.”
 He took control of the narrative to make it seem like a run-of-the-mill dissolution between two loving adults.
 Building his image as sympathetic, flaunting a moral superiority to avoid prosecution.
 He had un-linked all our accounts, destroying the trail of us that he regularly put on display.
 As if we never existed.
 Since then, he demanded that every friend and family member that I had through his introduction over the last four years together – un-friend me, in every form of reality.
 Most of them did.
 Some, thankfully haven’t, giving me some semblance that there are other sentient humans with their own moral compasses.

 This blog came out of my teensy morsel of optimism and courage to tell my story.
 MY story, in my words.
 Maybe others will relate, or understand, or be forewarned of their own relationships.
 I am working on making the abstract more specific – and actually go there, humiliation and all.
 That’s not easy for me either.
 My instinct is always to protect my image, and work hard on ensuring that I seem like a sturdy, intelligent and capable woman with my shit together.
 Clearly, that hasn’t felt so true lately.
-Lately I have had the urge to actually scream from all the Boston rooftops what a fraud and fucked up person my ex fiancé is.
+Lately I have had the urge to actually scream from all the rooftops.
 Yet that would be the antithesis of the image of the powerful woman I strive to be.
 It would also support his story that he suffered with a villainous bitch and he’s the poor victim that was wronged by a woman.
 Again.
 He bought his innocence off my guilt.
 How do I effectively share my perspective without being judged?
 Can I hold credibility for speaking what was true for me, in the face of the bullshit version of his that he was early to release?
 Tough dilemma.